 Is solar right for my home?

-If your home has a south facing roof that gets plenty of sunlight, then your home is probably solar viable.
+If your home has a south-facing roof that gets plenty of sunlight, then your home is likely solar viable.
 East/west can work as well, but anything past due west/east will not be viable.
-You can see if your home gets enough sunlight by using some basic online assessments that utilize satellite data such as Northern Virginia’s Solar Map or Google Project Sunroof for other regions in Virginia.
+You can see if your home gets enough sunlight by using some basic online assessments that utilize satellite data such as Northern Virginia’s Solar Map or Google Project Sunroof.

-You can also ask LEAP to perform a free satellite assessment on your property.
+If you sign up for Solarize, LEAP will perform a free satellite assessment on your property.
 LEAP takes other factors into account including the age of your roof and your home’s overall energy efficiency.
 Solar installers will conduct further tests for structural soundness and other details.

 How much does it cost?